clicon/clixon/doc/FAQ.md

 ## How do I use the CLI?

 The easiest way to use Clixon is via the CLI.
-Once the backend is started
+In the main example, once the backend is started you can start the auto-cli.
 Example:
 ```
 clixon_cli -f /usr/local/etc/example.xml
 cli> set interfaces interface eth9 ?